 Obesity is associated with serious health risks, mainly heart disease and type 2 diabetes.
 Gout is also a major risk.
 These conditions, which used to affect mainly adults, are being seen more and more commonly in children.

-Soft drinks are loaded with sugar, but because it is in liquid form, our bodies are less able to identify the calories from sugar in soft drinks than the calories in solid foods.
-So, drinking sugary fluids does not make us eat less food.
-We eat just as much as we usually do, and then add calories from soft drinks as though they did not exist.
-Soft drinks are therefore an important contributor to the obesity pandemic.
+Soft drinks are loaded with sugar.
+Because it’s in liquid form, our bodies are less able to identify the calories from sugar in soft drinks than the calories in solid foods.
+So, drinking sugary fluids doesn’t make us eat less food.
+We eat just as much as we usually do, and then add calories from soft drinks as though they didn’t exist.
+Soft drinks are a huge contributor to the obesity pandemic.

 In light of the obesity pandemic, public health officials now recommend that adults and children limit their intake of saturated fat to 7% daily.
 Given that the standard food intake for an average adult is about 2000 calories per day, 7% saturated fat is equal to about 15 g, or about three scoops of ice cream.